-The best way to do this and show you is to share my process of writing a blog post.
+In this post, I will show you my process of writing a blog post.

 As I am typing this, I realise that it’s sort of like the movie Inception.

-So here is how you can organise your thoughts and turn it into striking content.
+So here is how you can organise your thoughts and turn them into striking content.

 I start with my content calendar (also known as an editorial calendar).